Asking a question at a committee meeting

 Coronavirus (COVID-19) update

-We are returning to hold our Committee meetings at Causeway House but some remain as virtual meetings where there is no decision making - please see the agenda for the relevant committee meeting for the location and arrangements for the meeting.
+We have returned to hold our Committee meetings at Causeway House but some remain as virtual meetings where there is no decision making - please see the agenda for the relevant committee meeting for the location and arrangements for the meeting.
 We will update this page when we change the way we hold our committee meetings.

 Public question time